CS Lewis and John Betjeman

 A stony silence fell on the dinner table.
 Then Lewis said gruffly, ‘I see we have a Darwinian in our midst.’’[vii]

 There are numerous other small points of interest like this one.
 Lewis’s resistance to modern poetry alienated him from the emerging generation of poets.
 His own relative failure as a poet, especially as a narrative poet, even after publishing two books of poetry, was a source of sadness to him.
+And indeed, for those of us who have actually put in the hours to read every published poem by Lewis, we concur that he wasn’t a success (although there are a few brilliant pieces).

 ‘For twenty years I’ve stared my level best